murphyk2021/MechaCar_Statistical_Analysis/README.md

 ![iage of correlation matrix output](https://github.com/murphyk2021/MechaCar_Statistical_Analysis/blob/5bf733d59cb04038e1011c0118e7026e7acc7304/images/correlation_matrix.png)

 Additionally, if we create individual plots of the individual variables we can clearly see that vehicle length does, in fact, appear to be correlated with MPG while AWD does not.
-From the individual analyses we also discover that ground clearance does not appear to have enough data points to generate a confident regression.

 ![image of scatter plots with lnear regression](https://github.com/murphyk2021/MechaCar_Statistical_Analysis/blob/5bf733d59cb04038e1011c0118e7026e7acc7304/images/Independent_LinearRegression.JPG)